layilin/SP23-33852/_texts/sc-page109.md

 [109]()

-- The fam'd Bermuda's ever-healthy isles,
+- THE fam'd Bermuda's ever-healthy isles,
 - More fam'd by gentle Waller's deathless strains,
 - Than for their cedars, which, insulting, fly
 - O'er the wide ocean; 'mid their rocks contain